helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 application and its sample schema connect as `pokemon`, not as `SYS` or `SYSTEM`.

 The script grants the permissions required by the demo and gives `pokemon` a limited quota on a dedicated `POKEMON_DATA` tablespace.
 It creates that tablespace because the `23.26.3.0-lite` image does not include a general-purpose `USERS` tablespace.

 ## Initialize the Sample Schema (Required)

 > **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemon` schema, including
 > all their data, before recreating and populating them.
 It does not modify tables in other schemas.

-Running `etc/schema.sql` is a prerequisite for the demo.
-When using the optional container setup above, this single command runs the script as the demo user:
+When using the optional container, run the schema script as the demo user:

 ```shell
 docker exec oracle \